PowerShell/Community-Blog/Posts/2024/01/get-service.md

 # Requirements

-To run this script, we just need PowerShell.
+To run this script, we just need a Windows host that has PowerShell.

 It can also be run from within VS Code.

 # How to Run the Script

 1. Open PowerShell and run the following command.
-Or,
-Open VS Code, create a new .ps1 file, and enter the following command.
+Or, open VS Code, create a new .ps1 file, and enter the following command.
 1. Review the output

 ```powershell